 Featuring distinct and high-grade exhibitions, the Turku Art Museum introduces locals and visitors alike to the mesmerizing world of art, with everything from classic art to cutting-edge contemporary exhibitions, but with a strong focus on its extraordinary Nordic, surrealist & pop art collections.

-Housed inside a imposing National Romantic granite palace completed in 1904 specifically to display art, the Turku Art Museum is considered a national treasure for its extensive collection of art from Finland’s Golden Age -around the turn of the 20th Century, but I’d argue it is today considering the proliferation of Finnish design and art galleries in Turku!
+Housed inside an imposing National Romantic granite palace completed in 1904 specifically to display art, the Turku Art Museum is considered a national treasure for its extensive collection of art from Finland’s Golden Age -around the turn of the 20th Century.
+Still, I’d argue it is today considering the proliferation of Finnish design and art galleries in Turku!